eemeli/yaml/docs/CONTRIBUTING.md

   Maintained as a git submodule to allow merges from its upstream source, [Slate](https://github.com/slatedocs/slate).
   See its [`README`](./docs-slate/README.md) for installation instructions.
   Note that the build target is the `gh-pages` branch of _this_ repo.
-- **`playground/`** - Source files for a browser-based [playground](https://eemeli.org/yaml-playground/) using this library.
-  Also contains the Selenium browser tests for the library.
-  Maintained as a git submodule to allow for easier publication.
 - **`src/`** - Source files for the library:
   - **`src/compose/`** - The AST composer.
 Consumes CST, produces documents while validating its inputs.
   - **`src/parse/`** - The lexer and CST parser.
 Does not depend on other parts of the library.